schaenzer/sp500notifyer/README.md

 # S&P 500 Notifyer

 Simple script which generates a report with buy and sell signals for the 200D SMA strategy on the 2x leveraged S&P 500.
 Stock market data is retrieved from [Yahoo Finance](https://finance.yahoo.com).
 The report is sent via [Pushover](https://pushover.net/).
+The script itself does not do any scheduling and must be executed via something like CRON.

 ![screenshot of report](./docs/image.png)